MichalOpoka/ecfr/cfr/title-41-Public-Contracts-Property-Management/subtitle-C-Federal-Property-Management-Regulations-System/chapter-102-Federal-Management-Regulation/subchapter-D-Transportation/part-102-118-Transportation-Payment-Audit/subpart-A-General/subjectgroup-ECFR5bf0841f18dbec0-Definitions/section-102-118.35.md

 *Prepayment audit* means an audit of transportation billing documents before payment to determine their validity, propriety, and conformity of rates with tariffs, quotations, agreements, contracts, or tenders (31 U.S.C.
 3726).

-*Privately Owned Personal Property Government Bill of Lading,* Optional Form 1203, means the agency transportation document used as a receipt of goods, evidence of title, and generally a contract of carriage.
+*Privately Owned Personal Property Government Bill of Lading* means the agency transportation document used as a receipt of goods, evidence of title, and generally a contract of carriage.
 It is only available for the transportation of household goods.
 Use of this form is mandatory for Department of Defense, but optional for other agencies.

 *Rate authority* means the document that establishes the legal charges for a transportation shipment.
 Charges included in a rate authority are those rates, fares, and charges for transportation and related services contained in tariffs, tenders, contracts, bills of lading, and other equivalent documents.